18F/checklistomania/README.md

 ```

 ## Deployment

-For 18Fers: this is deployed on cloud.gov.
+For 18Fers: Checklistomania is deployed on cloud.gov.
 Get started on cloud.gov by following the instructions [here](https://docs.cloud.gov/).
+Deploys are automated via Travis on pushes to the `develop` and `master` branches of the repository.

+Org: `gsa-18f-checklistomania`

+Pushes/merges to `develop` will deploy to the `dev` space for staging.

+Pushes/merges to `master` will deploy to the `prod` space for production.

-Ask for more details in the #checklistomania channel in slack.
+See `.travis.yml` or ask for more details in the #checklistomania channel in slack.

 ## Public domain
 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):